 The family will receive visitors at Singleton Funeral & Cremation Services, P.A., 1 2nd Ave.
 SW (at Crain Hwy) on Friday, May 10 from 7-9 pm.
 A Celebration of Life will be celebrated at Grace Pointe Church of the Nazarene in Severn on Saturday at 1 PM with a visitation from 12:00 noon until time of service.
 Interment Glen Haven Memorial Park.
 Memorial contributions can be made in Matthew’s name to Annapolis Area Christian School for the Clarke Children’s Education Fund- 109 Burns Crossing Rd, Severn, MD 21144.
 Online donations may be made at https://aacsonline.ejoinme.org/MyPages/AnchorFundDonationPage/tabid/31977/Default.aspx

-To send flowers to Matthew David Clarke's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Matthew David Clarke, please visit our floral store.